James Waller: Biography

-In addition to six books, Dr. Waller has published more than thirty articles in peer-reviewed professional journals, contributed over twenty chapters in edited books, and is a co-editor of Historical Dialogue and the Prevention of Mass Atrocities.
+In addition to six books, Waller has published more than thirty articles in peer-reviewed professional journals, contributed over twenty chapters in edited books, and is a co-editor of Historical Dialogue and the Prevention of Mass Atrocities.
 His book on perpetrators of genocide, Becoming Evil: How Ordinary People Commit Genocide and Mass Killing, was praised by Publishers Weekly for “clearly and effectively synthesizing a wide range of studies to develop an original and persuasive model of the process by which people can become evil.”
-In addition to being used as a textbook in college and university courses around the world, Becoming Evil also was short-listed for the biennial Raphael Lemkin Book Award from the Institute for the Study of Genocide.
+In addition to being used as a textbook in college and university courses around the world, Becoming Evil also was short-listed for the biennial 'Raphael Lemkin Book Award' from the Institute for the Study of Genocide.
 Concepts from Becoming Evil, released in a revised and updated second edition in 2007, have been the basis for an international best-selling novel (The Exception by Christian Jungersen) and a play workshopped in the School of Theater, Film, and Television at UCLA.
 His research on perpetrator behavior also is featured in Eduardo Rufeisen’s award-winning documentary The Evil Within (2016).
 Waller’s fifth book, Confronting Evil: Engaging Our Responsibility to Prevent Genocide, has been hailed as “a well-written…immensely valuable contribution to the field of genocide studies.”
 His sixth book, A Troubled Sleep: Risk and Resilience in Contemporary Northern Ireland has been praised as a “model for scholarship on contemporary issues.”

-Dr. Waller received his B.S.
+Waller received his B.S.
 (1983) from Asbury University (KY), M.S.
-(1985) from the University of Colorado, and Ph.D. in Social Psychology (1988) from the University of Kentucky.
-He also has completed additional certification work in safety and security after violent conflict at the Queen’s University of Belfast, Northern Ireland.
+(1985) from the University of Colorado, and Ph.D. in Social psychology (1988) from the University of Kentucky.
+He has completed additional certification work in safety and security after violent conflict at the Queen’s University of Belfast, Northern Ireland.
 He is an active member of the International Association of Genocide Scholars (for which he served as the program chair at the eighth biennial meeting in 2009 and is currently a member of the Advisory Board) as well as the International Network of Genocide Scholars.
-Dr. Waller also serves on the board of the Journal for the Study of Antisemitism, as an editor-in-chief for Genocide Studies and Prevention, and is an Honorary Member of the International Expert Team of the Institute for Research of Genocide Canada.
+Waller also serves on the board of the Journal for the Study of Antisemitism, as an editor-in-chief for Genocide Studies and Prevention, and is an Honorary Member of the International Expert Team of the Institute for Research of Genocide Canada.

-Dr. Waller lectures and speaks on Holocaust and genocide studies, intergroup relations, and prejudice for academic, professional, and public audiences.
+Waller lectures and speaks on Holocaust and genocide studies, intergroup relations, and prejudice for academic, professional, and public audiences.
 He has lectured at more than 50 colleges and universities, and is frequently interviewed by media sources such as PBS, CNN, CBC, the Los Angeles Times, the Washington Post, Salon, and the New York Times.